burghoff/Scientific-Inkscape/README.md

 4. **Combine by Color**: An extension that fuses paths of the same color and style together into a single path.
 Handy for speeding up operations on plots with thousands of similar elements, like markers.
 5. **Auto-Exporter**: Automatically exports SVG files in a directory and keeps them updated.
 6. **Text Ghoster**: Adds a semi-transparent background to text so that it can be overlayed with data.
+7. **Favorite Markers**: Lets you designate certain markers as favorites, mainly for convenience.

 All were written by [David Burghoff](https://dburghoff.com) at the University of Notre Dame.
 If you find it useful, tell your collegaues!
+You may also find it helpful to map the extensions to hotkeys (done in the Edit > Preferences > Interface > Keyboard menu).

 # Installation
 You must have the latest release version of Inkscape (1.1), and the extensions should be installed using the instructions provided [here](https://inkscape.org/gallery/=extension/).
 Download all of these files, then copy them into the directory listed at Edit > Preferences > System: User extensions.
 After a restart of Inkscape, the group extensions will be available under Extensions > Scientific.